rematocorp/trello-integration-action/README.md

 # Trello Card & GitHub PR Integration

 This GitHub action seamlessly integrates GitHub with Trello by scanning:

 -   Trello card URLs from PR description and comments,
 -   Trello card ID from PR branch name,

 and triggering following actions:

 -   links a PR to a Trello card and vice versa,
 -   moves a Trello card when PR is opened, moved back to draft or merged/closed,
 -   adds a label to a Trello card based on the branch name (e.g. `feature/foo`),
--   assigns a PR author and fellow assignees to a Trello card,
+-   assigns a PR author and fellow contributors/assignees to a Trello card,
 -   and more...

 Optionally, you can create a new Trello card containing PR details by adding `/new-trello-card` to the PR description.